 - Base-Breaking Character: Alister.
 One half of the fandom find him intolerable, the other half adore him and were furious at his reduced role in Underworld.
 Oddly, Zip did not receive the same reaction, despite serving the exact same function as Alister, as everyone generally likes him.

-Possibly due to simple personality preferences.
+- Possibly due to simple personality preferences.
 Zip seems more laid-back and enthusiastic, while Alister tends to be fussier and a bit on the stuffy side, which can be taken as nagging.
 There is also Remember the New Guy? in full effect here.

-- It's Short, so It Sucks: A criticism of Legend, which was only eight levels (seven if you don't count the final boss level).
+- It's Short, So It Sucks!: A criticism of Legend, which was only eight levels (seven if you don't count the final boss level).
 It felt even shorter due to replay option with limited timer for finishing each level, further enforcing a speed run and giving players 6 hours in total to finish the game.
 That said, some have argued that it's great precisely because it's only eight levels, as the game doesn't get overlong and repetitive.